 Why the Phoenix Concept Never Dies

 There are famous people throughout the centuries who have never tired of retelling the Phoenix myth or have even used the Phoenix motif or symbol.
 They are Herodotus, Lucan Pliny the Elder, Pope Clement I, Lactantius, Ovid, and Isidore of Seville.
-At present, there are Phoenix hobbyists.
-People who purchase any item or replica even loosely connected to the bird.
-Just for their collection to stare at every day.
+At present, there are Phoenix hobbyists; people who purchase any item or replica even loosely connected to the bird.
+Just for their collection to look at every day.
 Or even Phoenix scholars who still study every stitch of evidence that will eventually prove that the Phoenix is still living today.

 Meaning of a Phoenix Tattoo

 This fiery bird design on the skin is one of the more popular tattoo designs today.
 The essence is that if one were to wear a tattoo, it should not send a message that is just temporary or trending at present.
 Since it will be imprinted on the skin, it should send a permanent message.

 The Phoenix tattoo conveys that permanent message.
 It is a strong symbol of renewal, rebirth, and reincarnation.
 It also represents grace and virtue.
 It is the victory of life after death, portraying immortality.

 Although the Phoenix is usually depicted as a colorful bird, there is no general consensus on this.
 Some say that it looks like a peacock with its feathers, others describe it with red legs and some say that it has golden scales.
 Talk to your tattoo artist about your individual interpretation and they will be able to help you to find the right colors to suit your design and your skin tone.